memgraph/docs/docs/getting-started/connecting-applications/java.md

 ## Prerequisites

 For this guide you will need:
 * A **running Memgraph instance**.
-If you need to setup Memgraph, take a look at the [Installation guide](/getting-started/installation/installation.md).
+If you need to set up Memgraph, take a look at the [Installation guide](/getting-started/installation/installation.md).
 * A basic understanding of graph databases and the property graph model.
 * Java 8 or 11 installed.